 So the only way to really ensure you’re bed bug free is to invest in a heater.

-Alternatively, you COULD wash all your clothes in hot water when you return home, carefully inspect all other items and your suitcase, and then get a steamer to steam clean your luggage.
+Alternatively, you COULD wash all your clothes in hot water when you return home, carefully inspect all other items and your suitcase, and then get a high quality steamer to steam clean your luggage.
 Some of the Amazon reviews are from people who successfully used that steamer to kill bed bugs.

 Your Shopping List to Prevent Bed Bugs

 - Extra large, sealable plastic bags to protect your luggage while traveling.
 It depends on how large your luggage is, of course.
 I travel with this backpack and it fits perfectly inside with plenty of room to spare!

 - Zippered vinyl mattress encasement to “seal in” any potential bed bugs in the mattress.
 I bought this one.